hemmu3127/DocStream/README.md

 - **Merge PDFs**: Combine several PDF documents into one.
 - **Compress PDF**: Reduce the file size of a PDF using lossless compression.
 - **Split PDF**: Extract specific pages or ranges (e.g., "1, 3-5") from a PDF.
+- **Rotate PDF**: Rotate all pages or specific pages (e.g., "1, 3-5") in your PDF document by 90, 180, or 270 degrees.
 - **Secure PDF**: Encrypt your PDFs with a password or decrypt protected files.

 ## 📂 Project Structure